 Before you decide to commit to monetizing your blog, determine exactly how many hours a week you want to dedicate to your blog.
-This will help you put a price on your time and ensure that you don’t spend too many hours on your blog that you could be using on other more profitable activities.
+This will help you put a price on your time and ensure that you don’t spend too many hours on your blog that you could be used on other more profitable activities.

 Remember, once your blog starts to get traction, you can always start to dedicate more of your time toward the monetizing effort.

 Ready to get started?
-Here's a step-by-step tutorial to setup your blog fast.
+Here’s a step-by-step tutorial to set up your blog fast.